micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 Ultimately, the tool automatically runs the machine learning model and advising the end user about the action to take.

-To facilitate the delivery, it helps to define
+To facilitate the delivery, it is worth defining
 - a technical quality checklist for each type of user story, to ensure consistency
 - actors and a detail delivery process for each type of user story, to speed-up the delivery